 MUSIC HALL FAIR PARK

-Bud Porter had been attending Dallas Summer Musicals at the Music Hall at Fair Park for over 20 years.
+Bud Porter had attended Broadway Dallas (formerly Dallas Summer Musicals) at the Music Hall at Fair Park for over 20 years.

-Barry Epstein, a member of the DSM Executive committee and long-time DSM supporter, was concerned by the limited options that were available.
+Barry Epstein, a Broadway Dallas Executive Committee member and long-time supporter, was concerned about the limited options available.
 With an extensive background in engineering and computers, his brain wouldn’t stop pursuing the problem.

-“It bothered me that much of the technology dated back to the 1930’s, had quality, cost or use limitations and did not totally focus on the broad needs of the hearing impaired,” shares Epstein.
+“It bothered me that much of the technology dated back to the 1930s had quality, cost or use limitations and did not focus on the broad needs of the hearing impaired,” shares Epstein.

-The Callier Center facilitated the attendance of over 50 hearing-impaired school children to experience the Dallas Summer Musical’s performance of The Little Mermaid using the updated equipment.
+The Callier Center facilitated the attendance of over 50 hearing-impaired schoolchildren, using updated equipment, to experience the Broadway Dallas performance of The Little Mermaid.

 As children were interviewed about the experience after the performance, they responded: